ttiny/deploy/README.md

    Replace `/user/.docker` with your actual user directory, if you need to push, or remove this line otherwise.
    The last three arguments (`sync "*" "*"`) is the actual deploy command, you can change it.

-   Of course you will want to make into a shell script for reuse, replacing the deploy arguments with `$@` and symlinking it to your path, so you can just type `deploy sync my branch`...
+   Of course you will want to make this into a shell script for reuse, replacing the deploy arguments with `$@` and symlinking it in your path, so you can just type `deploy sync my branch`...
 Or if you start it without arguments it will start a web server, but you will need to add port redirect like `-p 80:80`.